April 2025

 What types of service projects do we do?

-Depending on what time of year we are going we may be assisting with gardening, painting or even building within the community.
+Depending on what time of year we are going, we may be assisting with gardening, painting, building a home, installing wood burning stoves, delivering water filters, etc..
 We will always play with, read with and laugh with our community and there are projects for people of all skill levels.

 Can we bring items to donate to the community?